SAP-archive/cloud-concur-travel-ext/README.md

 After deployment the application is accessible on the following URL:
 `http(s)://host:port/com.sap.hana.cloud.samples.concur.travel/travel`

-You should see either an empty ItineraryInfoList or a list containing the travel itineraries of the people using Concur in your company.
+You should see either an empty ItineraryInfoList or a list containing your travel itineraries.

 ## Resources